On convergence structures in graphs: Remarks and future works

 \section{Remarks and future works}

-Here we have only considered convergence at the vertices of a graph.
-However, there are many interesting combinatorial properties concerning edges, so it is also important to define convergence for edges.
+So far, we have only considered convergence on the vertex set of a graph.
+However, many interesting combinatorial properties concern edges, so it is also important to define convergence for edges.
 A natural approach to this is to use the line graph.
-The \textit{line} graph of $G$, denoted by $L(G)$, is the graph with $E(G)$ as vertex set, in which two vertices are adjacent if and only if they have an end in common in $G$.
-The concept of thorn graphs was proposed by Gutman and different applications have been studied by many others, see~\cite{BeinekeBagga2021}, \cite{boska2025edgedirectioncompactedgeendspaces} and \cite{Chudnovsky2006}.
-Could this convergence be a way to characterize edge-connectivity and to deal with edge decompositions through convergence systems?
+The \textit{line graph} of $G$, denoted by $L(G)$, is the graph whose vertex set is $E(G)$, where two vertices are adjacent if and only if the corresponding edges share an endpoint in $G$.
+The concept of thorn graphs was introduced by Gutman and has since been studied in various applications by several authors (see~\cite{BeinekeBagga2021, boska2025edgedirectioncompactedgeendspaces,Chudnovsky2006}).
+Could this type of convergence provide a way to characterize edge-connectivity or to approach edge decompositions via convergence systems?